The Lost World: Jurassic Park: Casting

-In November 1994, Richard Attenborough said he would reprise his role as John Hammond from the first film.
-In 1995, Spielberg met Vanessa Lee Chester at the premiere of A Little Princess, in which she appeared.
+In November 1994, Richard Attenborough said he would reprise his role as Hammond from the first film.
+Jeff Goldblum was also signed early on to return as Malcolm.
+Early casting efforts for the new characters began in February 1996, and fully took off a month later.
+In April 1996, Julianne Moore was in discussions to star alongside Goldblum, taking the role of Sarah Harding, one of the characters from the novel.
+Spielberg had admired Moore's performance in the 1993 film The Fugitive, and met with her shortly thereafter about appearing in one of his future films.
+He encouraged Koepp to write Sarah with Moore in mind for the role.

+Spielberg had met Vanessa Lee Chester at the 1995 premiere of A Little Princess, in which she appeared.
 Chester later recalled: "As I was signing an autograph for him, he told me one day he'd put me in a film".
-Spielberg met with Chester the following year to discuss The Lost World: Jurassic Park before ultimately casting her as Malcolm's daughter, Kelly.
+Spielberg met with Chester the following year to discuss The Lost World: Jurassic Park, eventually casting her as Malcolm's daughter, Kelly.
 Pete Postlethwaite was cast after Spielberg saw his performance in the 1993 film In the Name of the Father.
+In June 1996, Peter Stormare was in final negotiations to join the project, after Spielberg saw him in the film Fargo, released earlier that year.

+Vince Vaughn would also join the cast.
+Spielberg was impressed with Vaughn's performance in the 1996 film Swingers, which he saw after the filmmakers asked his permission to use music from his earlier film, Jaws.
+After meeting with Spielberg, Vaughn was cast without having to do a screen test.
 Art Malik turned down a role in the film.

-In April 1996, Julianne Moore was in discussions to star in the film alongside Jeff Goldblum.
-Spielberg had admired Moore's performance in The Fugitive.
-Two months later, Peter Stormare was in final negotiations to join the cast.
-Later in August, Vince Vaughn joined the cast.
-Spielberg was impressed with Vaughn's performance in the film Swingers, which he saw after the filmmakers asked his permission to use music from his earlier film, Jaws.
-After meeting with Spielberg, Vaughn was cast without having to do a screen test.
 Indian actor M. R. Gopakumar was initially cast as Ajay Sidhu in August 1996, but was unable to participate in the project because of trouble acquiring a work visa in time for filming.
 He was one of six people considered for the role, which ultimately went to actor Harvey Jason.

+Richard Schiff had initially auditioned for High Incident, a television series that was executive-produced by Spielberg.
+After viewing his audition tape, Spielberg decided to cast him in The Lost World.
+While filming, Spielberg came to like the character so much, he considered keeping him alive for the film.
+However, Schiff convinced Spielberg to go forward with the death scene: "I went, 'Well, no, I think it's better to kill me off, because then all bets are off.
+If you like my character, then Jeff Goldblum might be next.
+You never know'".